Shine Night Walk Norwich

-Bus - Buses run regularly along Castle Meadow, St Stephens and Norwich Bus Station throughout the day and early evening.
-All of which are within walking distance of OPEN.
-Head to First Group or Sanders Coaches for more travel information.
+Bus/ coach - Buses run regularly along Castle Meadow, St Stephens and Norwich Bus Station throughout the day and early evening.
+All of which are within walking distance of Chapelfield Gardens and The Halls.
+For local information on Bus/Coach timetables:

 If you have any queries please contact the Shine Night Walk helpline on 0300 123 6624.

 Bladder cancer is the 10th most common cancer in the UK, with around 10,200 new cases each year.
 Current survival rates show that 50% of people survive their diagnosis for 10 years or more in the UK.

 Over the past forty years we’ve seen dramatic progress in tackling bowel cancer and half of people diagnosed will now survive for at least 10 years.
 But we can’t stop there.
 Sadly, bowel cancer still claims around 43 lives each day.

 Each year in the UK, over 9,400 people are diagnosed with tumours that start in the brain or elsewhere in the central nervous system.